Can Pro Boxers Compete In The Olympics?

-Yes, professional boxers have been allowed to compete in the Olympics since 2016.
-However, most choose not to participate because of differing rules, risk of injury, less financial incentive, among other reasons.
+Though they have previously not been permitted to compete in the games, professional boxers have been allowed to participate in the Olympics since 2016.
+However, most choose not to participate because of differing rules, risk of injury, and reduced financial incentive, among other reasons.

-Another big factor in most professional boxer's choice to not participate in Olympic boxing is the risk of potential injury.
-Boxer's physical status is extremely valuable to themselves and their teams.
-Considering each fight requires top performance to win, boxers must always be healthy and in top shape.
-Many professional boxers fear the risk of suffering a career ending injury in a lower level event such as Olympic boxing, especially considering the future revenue they would be losing professionally.
-The best professional boxers can make upwards of millions for a single fight, so participating in a competition such as the Olympics that would generate them nowhere near that amount of revenue seems pointless to many professionals.
+Another big factor in most professional boxers’ choice not to participate in Olympic boxing is the risk of potential injury.
+A boxer’s physical status is extremely valuable to both themselves and their teams.
+Considering each fight requires peak performance to win, boxers must always be healthy and in top shape.
+Many professional boxers fear the risk of suffering a career-ending injury in a lower-level event such as Olympic boxing, especially considering the future revenue they would be losing professionally.
+The best professional boxers can make millions of dollars for a single fight, so participating in a competition such as the Olympics, which would generate them nowhere near that amount of revenue, seems pointless to many professionals.

 How many professional boxers competed at the 2020 Tokyo Olympics?

 Out of 186 competitors in the men’s boxing event at the 2020 Tokyo Olympics, only 36 (19%) have any professional boxing experience.
 On the women’s side, seven out of the 100 competitors (7%) have any professional boxing experience.
 Among the 43 professional boxers that competed at the Tokyo Olympics, only 23 of them have participated in more than three professional fights.
 None of the competitors in the men’s boxing event have recorded more than nine professional fights.

 When were professional boxers first allowed to compete in the Olympics?